 Teach courses pertaining to the application of physical laws and principles of engineering for the development of machines, materials, instruments, processes, and services.
 Includes teachers of subjects such as chemical, civil, electrical, industrial, mechanical, mineral, and petroleum engineering.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

-Adjunct Professor, Assistant Professor, Associate Professor, Chemical Engineering Professor, Electrical Engineering Professor, Engineering Instructor, Engineering Professor, Environmental Engineering Professor, Instructor, Lecturer, Mechanical Engineering Professor, Professor, Research Professor, Technical Professor
+Adjunct Professor, Assistant Professor, Associate Professor, Ceramic Engineering Professor, Chemical Engineering Professor, Civil Engineering Professor, Electrical Engineering Professor, Electronics Engineering Professor, Engineering Instructor, Engineering Professor, Environmental Engineering Professor, Industrial Engineering Professor, Instructor, Lecturer, Manufacturing Engineering Professor, Mechanical Engineering Professor, Professor, Research Professor, Technical Professor

 Annual Projected Job Openings

 ★ Number of granted degrees for degree type, Doctors degree research scholarship, is listed after the major.

 Percent of workers in this field★ You’re seeing education information for Engineering teachers, postsecondary(1) because we don’t have information for Engineering Teachers, Postsecondary.
 Please note the information may not be the same for both occupations.